Secure by Design Example Security Resources Plan

 Category: Policies, procedures and control frameworks

-Purpose: The purpose of security frameworks is to help organisations implement a structured and systematic approach to security.
+Purpose: The purpose of security frameworks is to help organisations implement a regular and repeatable approach to security, which reflects priorities identified by industry experts.

 Project phase: Security frameworks apply across all phases of a project life cycle.